Willem Duynstee

-Willem Duynstee was a Catholic priest, jurist, moralist, and professor born at Sittard, the Netherlands, in 1886.
+Willem Duynstee was a Dutch Catholic priest, jurist, moralist, and professor born at Sittard, the Netherlands, in 1886.
 After gaining a doctorate in criminal law in 1908, Willem joined the Redemptorists and was ordained a priest in 1913.
 In 1935, he was the first to provide a Thomist understanding of psychological repression and therapy which was fundamentally different from that of the neurologist Sigmund Freud.
 Duynstee was proficient in the anthropology and philosophy of Aristotle and Thomas Aquinas, whereas Freud invented his own language and explanations for what became the onset of psychoanalysis.
 Duynstee demonstrated philosophically how emotional repression is caused by harmful judgments that start in the internal senses.
 According to Duynstee, these sense judgments misdirect the irascible emotions, such as fear and anger.
 These in turn displace right reason and bury alive the pleasurable emotions of love, desire, and joy.
 Duynstee diagnosed the cause of repression as being within the internal senses, specifically erroneous harmful cogitative judgments that misguide the emotions.
 He went on to provide an explanation for a morally acceptable sound therapy to remediate the emotional repressive disorder.
 Anna Terruwe, Duynstee's protege, built on his insights and went on to call it Mortification Therapy (MT).